lucisaldanha/lusalga.github.io/README.md

 ### `Objective`

-Create a website from Bootstrap 4 using a nice template.
+Create a nice website using Bootstrap 4 that will be my portfolio website.

 ### `State we are at`